Applying the New NCSC / CISA Guidance

 In this webinar we will review the 8 principles and dozens of sub-principles, while introducing a simple grid for visualizing coverage.
 We apply the grid to network architectures typically seen in power generation, pipelines and passenger metros, evaluating the residual risk for each architecture in light of this guidance.

-In a webinar on February 18th, Andrew Ginter takes us through:
+In this webinar, Andrew Ginter takes us through:

 Aggressive patching for Internet-exposed and IT-exposed equipment.